The Poop Patrol. Steps for teaching your dog to help clean up.

 Because Cailie was so consistent in turning around to sniff that stinky pile, I began adding the verbal cue “Find Your Poop” just a few seconds before she began sniffing.
 I repeated this for a few days.

 Next I begin adding the cue.
-When we walking about and I’d spot a pile of poop I had yet to pick up, I’d say the cue “Find Your Poop” as we neared the pile.
-She sniffed it and I’d mark and reinforce.
+When we walked about and I saw a pile of poop I had yet to pick up, I’d say the cue “Find Your Poop” as we neared the pile.
+She sniffed it and I marked and reinforced her.
 Voila!
 A trained behavior on cue.

 Sure, you can scout around your yard or property cleaning up by yourself or you can be aided in the search by the four-legged expert with their nose!
 Just might save cleaning your shoes too.